English | español

 As noted in the map above, lots of farmers markets in Minnesota accept SNAP/EBT.
 Find out how you use SNAP/EBT at a farmer’s market, how you know how much to spend, and what farmers market purchases are allowable on Using EBT cards at farmers markets.

-SNAP/EBT customers can double their purchasing power at participating farmers markets.
-Every $1 of SNAP/EBT benefits spent is matched by $1 in Market Bucks — up to $10 every time a customer visits the market!
+SNAP/EBT customers can triple their purchasing power at participating farmers markets.
+Every $1 of SNAP/EBT benefits spent is matched by $1 in Market Bucks and $1 in Produce Market bucks— up to $10 every time a customer visits the market!
 Hunger Solutions Minnesota administers the program and has flyers and brochures available on their website.

 Getting the most out of farmers markets